node2faas/framework/README.md

 ## Examples

 This project contains some examples to guide you.
-Look inside example folder.
+Look inside examples folder.

 #### Load example